chulminy/AE_ENVE_GEOE_121/old/s2022/README.md

 Lectures are to deliver fundamental knowledge and information in each module and **are not to give a direction on how to solve your homework assignments or quizzes**.
 However, all the practice problems were designed based on the course materials.
 Thus, if students do not find the relevance between them, they have not understood lectures yet and should carefully review them again.

 ### Pre-assessment
 To confirm whether students watch the lecture videos, students need to pass a pre-assessment for each module before its due date.
 The assessment will start from Module 02.
-A pre-assement question for each module will be posted on [**here**](https://grader.mathworks.com/courses/75314-s22-ae-enve-geoe-121-homework/assignments/200935-pre-assessment).
+A pre-assement question for each module will be posted on [**(S22) AE/ENVE/GEOE 121: Homework**](https://grader.mathworks.com/courses/75314-s22-ae-enve-geoe-121-homework).

 Students receive 1.5 point if they pass the pre-assessment for each module.
-The maximum score that students will receive from the pre-assessment is 9.
-This means students can get a full mark if they pass 6 questions among 8 modules (M02-M07, M09, M11).
+The maximum scores that students will receive from the pre-assessment are 9.
+This means students can get a full mark if they pass 6 pre-assessements among 8 ones (M02-M07, M09, M11).
 This considers unavoidable absence, such as illness, job interview.
-Note that students do not have to inform TA or instructor for delay submission.
+Students do not have to inform TA or instructor for delay submission.
 No matter the reason, students pass the question before the due date.
+Otherwise, they cannot get a score.

+### Schedule
 |Module|Topics|PREA|
 |:-----|:-----|:--:|
 |**Module 00**|Preliminaries|N/A|